-For us, success in influencing life expectancy means that Scotland's life expectancy - which has stopped improving in recent years - starts improving again.
+1.3.2 For us, success in influencing life expectancy means that Scotland's life expectancy - which has stopped improving in recent years - starts improving again and is the highest - not the lowest - in the UK and Western Europe.
 We will track this using the life expectancy figures for Scotland published every year by the National Records of Scotland (NRS).
 Life expectancy is how long a baby born now could expect to live if they experienced today's mortality rates throughout their lifetime.
+Healthy life expectancy (HLE) is an estimate of the number of years lived in 'very good' or 'good' general health, based on how individuals perceive their state of health at the time of completing the annual population survey (APS).
+Eliminating health inequalities